Apply for PS499

 Application Dates and Deadlines

-- March 4, 2025: Deadline for students to submit rankings of preferred supervisors.
+- March 4, 2025: Deadline for students to submit updated rankings (if necessary).

 Eligibility Criteria